2020 Census Resources

 As a general guide for coordinating Census-related programming and communications, the Census has put together a timeline of key activities and milestones.

 For the first time, people are encouraged to complete the Census online.
-In fact, 80% will be classified as "internet first" respondents.
+In fact, 80 percent will be classified as "internet first" respondents.
 Everyone will receive notifications and instruction by mail.
 Here's what that campaign will look like (click the image for full-size).

 The City University of New York (CUNY) developed an interactive mapping tool to highlight areas that are projected to be underrepresented in 2020.
-In Georgia, these communities are often comprised of rural, low-income, people of color, or some combination of these characteristics.
+In Georgia, these communities are often rural, low-income, majority-minority, or some combination of these characteristics.

-Multiple agencies have studied how to message the Census to maximize the completion rate among specific segments, especially hard-to-count populations.
+Multiple agencies have studied how to communicate Census messaging to maximize the completion rate among specific segments, especially hard-to-count populations.
 The findings can be found here:

 Georgia-specific info and resources can be found at census.georgia.gov.